 Is Porto, Portugal a good place to retire?

-If you are looking for properties to buy in Porto, working with a buyer’s agent that is deemed reliable can prove useful.
+If you are looking for properties to buy in Porto, working with a buyer’s agent that is deemed reliable can prove helpful.
 They will have access to new listings and properties that you will not find elsewhere.

 Where do the rich live in Porto?

-The more affluent areas in Porto are Foz do Douro and the historic center, although you will likely be able to find some nice bargains if you scout around.
-We recommend speaking with a real estate professional that is deemed reliable when buying real estate in the Porto district to find the best deals and get an overview of the Portuguese property market.
+We recommend speaking with a reliable real estate professional when buying real estate in the Porto district to find the best deals and get an overview of the Portuguese property market.
 A real estate professional will also be able to provide you with information on the buying process.

 What is the most expensive property for sale in Porto, Portugal?